Car Accident Claims

-All of these financial costs will be calculated by our solicitors to determine the amount of special damages you should be looking to claim.
-Working closely with you to understand the extent of your injuries, we will work hard to ensure the compensation you receive fully reflects the impact the accident has had on your life.
+All of these financial costs will be calculated by your solicitors to determine the amount of special damages you should be looking to claim.
+Working closely with you to understand the extent of your injuries, your injury solicitor will work hard to ensure the compensation you receive fully reflects the impact the accident has had on your life.

 Will my car accident claim be No Win No Fee?

 Many people worry about the costs associated with making a car accident claim, and for this reason, some choose not to pursue a claim.
-However, with the help of our solicitors and our 100% No Win No Fee service, you can pursue your right to injury compensation without putting yourself under any financial risk.
+However, with the help of the 100% No Win No Fee service, you can pursue your right to injury compensation without putting yourself under any financial risk.

 We understand that you have already suffered enough pain and stress following an accident to then have the added worry of solicitor bills.
-So our aim is therefore to keep the whole process as straightforward and transparent as possible.
+So your solicitor will therefore aim to keep the whole process as straightforward and transparent as possible.

-Our No Win No Fee policy means that if you don’t win your claim, you won’t pay our solicitors a penny for the work they have done.
+The No Win No Fee policy means that if you don’t win your claim, you won’t pay your solicitor a penny for the work they have done.
 If you win your case, you will pay a small fee to your solicitor, directly from the compensation you are awarded.
 This fee is discussed upfront with you before your claim is taken on, so there are no unexpected fees along the way.